-SCREW BEING ON TIME: Unless it is for one of my tours, then please be on time!
+SCREW BEING ON TIME: Unless it is for food tours in Florence, then please be on time!
 Sarcasm aside, I encourage you too be okay with not following a schedule or breaking the rules with time.
 Enjoy a long lunch or dinner.
 Linger over some wine & bar snacks.
 Relax and don’t worry about time.
 Life is for living, not scheduling.
 Italy has taught me many things, and a few being to enjoy time at the table and treat meal times as a sort of meditation instead of stuffing your face for the sake of filling your piehole.
 This is what I hope Italy will teach you too.

 MEETING PEOPLE?
 What do you have to lose by talking to someone next to you?
 Are they going to throw their salami at you?
 Are they going to laugh/ignore or run away from you?
 No!
 And if they do, it would make for a funny story.
 Come on, we’re all adults now!
 Also, look away from your phone once in a while!
 How can you make friends/acquaintances if you’re staring at a screen?